Khrysoberyl/vs_AQVisualizer/README.md

 # vs_AQVisualizer
-An adaptive quantization result visualization for Vapoursynth First available draft, speed optimization is ongoing.
+An adaptive quantization result visualization for Vapoursynth.<br>
+First available draft, speed optimization is ongoing.
 Documentation is also preparing.

 # Very Basic Usage